AndrewLevinson/core-interaction-spring-2020/docs/lessons/lab/lesson-2.md

 - Remember proper indentation: you may use a code formatter like [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)
   - You can even add `formatOnSave` to auto format every time you save you changes
 - Remember proper semantic tags like `nav`, `section`, `main`, `header`, `footer` and type hierarchy. <i>Don't settle for a `div` when there's a better tag out there.</i>
-- Remember to have your Developer Tools panel open while you code

 <br>